AkaashThawani/uniTrade-team1/README.md

 **Estimation Techniques**

 Story Points: Assigning relative points to each item based on complexity and effort, allowing for quicker comparisons.
-Story points are often assigned using a non-linear scale (like the Fibonacci sequence: 1, 2, 3, 5, 8, 13, etc.) because the complexity of tasks can grow quickly as they become larger.
+Story points are often assigned using a non-linear scale (like the Fibonacci sequence: 1, 2, 3, 5, 8, 13, etc.) because the complexity of tasks can grow quickly as they become larger.\
-Smaller tasks: (1) These are simple tasks with low complexity.
+Smaller tasks: (1) These are simple tasks with low complexity.\
-Medium tasks: (2) These have moderate complexity and may involve more steps or risks.
+Medium tasks: (2) These have moderate complexity and may involve more steps or risks.\
 Large tasks: (3) These are very complex, uncertain, or involve a lot of work.

+**Definition Of Ready(DOR)**

+A Definition of Ready (DoR) for us to make sure every checklist or set of criteria that ensures a product backlog item or user story is sufficiently prepared and understood before the development team begins working on it.
+This DoR will help us ensure clarity, alignment, and that all necessary information is available for the team to proceed without ambiguity.